 According to Facebook, for business, "video has proven to be one of the most engaging formats to connect with customers."
 More engagement means prolonged exposure to the product and an increased likelihood of purchase.
 Besides the undeniable benefit of showcasing your product's best features, studies have also shown that we remember things better through moving images.
 Meaning that your product will be better recalled by a potential customer long after they have finished watching the video.
-The next time they are in need of a product such as yours, the chances of your product being top of mind improves if they have seen it in a video.
+The next time they need a product such as yours, the chances of your product being top of mind improve if they have seen it in a video.

 Customers feel more connected to the product and your brand